Jamaat-e-Islami Pakistan: Pakistan

 The 1956 Constitution was adopted after accommodating many of the demands of the JIP.
-Maududi endorsed the constitution and claimed it a victory for Islam.
+Maududi endorsed the constitution and claimed it was a victory for Islam.
 In 1958, JIP formed an alliance with Abdul Qayyum Khan (Muslim League) and Chaudhry Muhammad Ali (Nizam-e-Islam Party).
 The alliance destabilised the presidency of Iskander Mirza (1956–1958), and Pakistan returned to martial law.
 The military ruler, the president Muhammad Ayub Khan (1958–1964), had a modernising agenda and opposed the encroachment of religion into politics.
 He banned political parties and warned Maududi against continued religio-political activism.
-JIP offices were closed down, funds were confiscated and Maududi was imprisoned in 1964 and 1967.
+JIP offices were closed down, funds were confiscated, and Maududi was imprisoned in 1964 and 1967.

 JIP supported the opposition party, the Pakistan Democratic Movement (PDM).
 In the 1964–1965 presidential elections, JIP supported the opposition leader, Fatima Jinnah, despite its opposition to women in politics.

 In 1965, during the Indo-Pakistani war, JIP supported the government's call for jihad, presenting patriotic speeches on Radio Pakistan and seeking support from Arab and Central Asian countries.
 The group resisted Zulfikar Ali Bhutto and Maulana Bhashani's socialist program of the time.

-By the end of 1969, the Jamaat-e-Islami was spearheading a major "campaign for the protection of ideology of Pakistan," which it believed was under threat from atheistic socialists and secularists.
+By the end of 1969, the Jamaat-e-Islami was spearheading a major "campaign for the protection of the ideology of Pakistan," which it believed was under threat from atheistic socialists and secularists.

 JIP participated in the 1970 general election.
 Its political platform advocated political freedom of the provinces and Islamic law based on the Quran and Sunnah.
 There would be separation of the powers (judiciary and legislature); basic rights for minorities (such as equal employment opportunities and the Bonus Share Scheme allowing factory workers to own shares in their employers' companies); and a policy of strong relationships with the Muslim world.
-Just prior to the election, Nawabzada Nasrullah Khan left the alliance leaving JIP to run against the Pakistan Peoples Party and the Awami League.
+Just before the election, Nawabzada Nasrullah Khan left the alliance leaving JIP to run against the Pakistan Peoples Party and the Awami League.
 The party had a disappointing showing when it won only four seats in the National Assembly and four in the provincial assemblies after fielding 151 candidates.

-Zulfikar Ali Bhutto won the 1970 election campaign and was strongly opposed by JIP who believed he and his socialist ideology were a threat to Islam.
+Zulfikar Ali Bhutto won the 1970 election campaign and was strongly opposed by JIP, which believed he and his socialist ideology were a threat to Islam.